QUILT HISTORY LINKS

 Quilters Hall of Fame

-Web site: http://www.quiltershalloffame.org/
+Web site: http://www.quiltershalloffame.net/

 Wisconsin Museum of Quilts and Fiber Arts